nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### View/select vendor: `vendor`

-If no index is specified, displays the list of all vendors and returns to vendor mode.
+Displays the list of all vendors or selects the specified vendor.
-If there is an existing order, it is deleted.

-If an index is specified, the corresponding vendor is selected, and its menu will be shown.

 Format: `vendor [INDEX]`

+* If no `INDEX` is specified, it displays the list of all vendors and returns to vendor mode.
+* If an `INDEX` is specified, the corresponding vendor is selected, and its menu will be shown.
+* If there is an existing supper order, it will be deleted.
 * `INDEX` must be a positive integer and must not exceed the size of the vendor list.

 Examples: